michaelfaisst/block-me-daddy/README.md

 bun run build
 ```

-4. Load the extension in Chrome:
+4. Load the extension in your browser:

+    **Chrome/Edge/Brave:**
-    - Open Chrome and navigate to `chrome://extensions/`
+    - Open your browser and navigate to the extensions page:
+        - Chrome: `chrome://extensions/`
+        - Edge: `edge://extensions/`
+        - Brave: `brave://extensions/`
     - Enable "Developer mode" (toggle in top-right corner)
     - Click "Load unpacked"
     - Select the `dist` folder from the project directory